-Flint Street Fellowship is a faith-based ministry that provides groceries, nourishing meals, clothing, resource information and fellowship to people in need.
+Flint Street Fellowship is a faith-based ministry providing groceries, nourishing lunches, clothing, utility/rent/transportation assistance, resource information and fellowship.

 • For school children with inadequate food supply at home